michaelcale/books/books/go/0310-json/000-index.md

 Both `json.Marshal` and `json.MarshalIndent` take [`interface{}`](94) as first argument.
 We can pass any Go value, it'll be wrapped into `interface{}` with their type.

-Marshaller will use reflection to to inspect passed value and encode it as JSON strings.
+Marshaller will use reflection to inspect passed value and encode it as JSON strings.

 When serializing structs, only exported fields (whose names start with capital letter) are serialized / deserialized.